 * Mutual coupling effects between antenna, source and the ground plane

-* High level ambient signals emanating from external sources
+* High-level ambient signals emanating from external sources

-No attempt was made in this study to determine the absolute measurement accuracy since the aim of the measurements was to directly compare results for each set up.
-When each of the factors above are considered, it is seen that for relative measurements performed over a very short time interval, the measurement uncertainty is virtually eliminated.
+No attempt was made in this study to determine the absolute measurement accuracy since the aim of the measurements was to directly compare results for each setup.
+When each of the factors above is considered, it is seen that for relative measurements performed over a very short time interval, the measurement uncertainty is virtually eliminated.
 Further checks were performed by repeating each measurement at least three times and closely comparing all traces for the entire scanned frequency range.
 The relative field strength measurement accuracy was estimated to be better than 0.5 dB.
 This is a factor of 10 times (in dB) better than the typical test house measurement uncertainty for radiated field strength.

 A large number of different set-up configurations were tested but only those that exhibited the major effects are reported here.
 Only the horizontal polarity was investigated since the most significant effects of the dielectric were observed in this position.
 Results are presented for the range 300 MHz to 1000 MHz.
 Effects above 1000 MHz were not investigated and may be the subject of future studies.

 Air Dielectric versus 3mm Fibreglass.
 Figure 3 shows the results for a driven DB4 dipole.
-There is a slight difference of less than 1 dB over the range of 650 to 750 MHz, when comparing the readings from a fibre glass table top against the readings obtained with the table top absent, i.e. Fibreglass dielectric versus air dielectric.
+There is a slight difference of less than 1 dB over the range of 650 to 750 MHz when comparing the readings from a fibre glass table top against the readings obtained with the table top absent, i.e. Fibreglass dielectric versus air dielectric.
 This is to be expected since the dielectric loading of a 3mm layer of fibreglass would be low.
 Unfortunately, the permittivity of this material was not measured but the expected value would be less than 1.5.

 Air Dielectric versus 3mm Fibreglass

 Air versus Plywood Dielectric.
-Figure 4 shows the differences in the measured fields when the CNE with Top-Hat antenna was placed first on the plywood table and then in air.
+Figure 4 shows the differences in the measured fields when the CNE with Top-Hat antenna was placed first on the plywood table and then in the air.
 Significant differences were measured at frequencies in the range 500MHz to 850 MHz.
 The worst case was about 5 dB at 640 MHz.
 The Top-Hat antenna was in contact with the plywood dielectric surface.
 The increased field strength for plywood over the 600 MHz to 800 MHz range can probably be attributed to the interaction between the plywood dielectric and the Top Hat antenna.